sebastianspicker/open-scanline/docs/architecture.md

 ## Context
-This page tracks core-build-out decisions for architecture during steady build work.
+This page keeps the current architecture guidance concise after earlier rough notes.

 ## Features
 - Left processing concrete enough for the next pass to build on.

-## Scratch Notes
+## Notes Folded Into Current Flow
 Early notes are still uneven and may be folded into clearer sections later.

 ## Usage